dchristl/esp32_nat_router_extended/docs/BUILD-with-Eclipse.md

-# How to set up environment and build binary with Eclipse for Winddows
+# How to set up environment and build binary with Eclipse for Windows

 ## Prerequisites